oliviabrz/oliviabrz/README.md

             - You will be given the verification URL to pull the file from your VM
         - Setup your VM to serve the .txt file.
 On your VM, do the following:
             - Copy .txt file to a local directory given in the verification URL
-            - Run a http server like `sudo python3 -m  http.server 80` from the root of the path in the verification URL
+            - Run an http server like `sudo python3 -m  http.server 80` from the root of the path in the verification URL
             - Verify you can pull the .txt file using the verification URL
             - Because the file can be retrieved from my VM, proves I own the domain and VM